orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.compose`
 	 - # @see "Continuations as Equivalence (can often be done in parallel - not generally)": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Constructing%20Continuations%20%2D%20Continuations%20as%20Equivalence

-`.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
-- none: initial direct to terminal, no vertex in between. & reference none for "select none"

 `composition - equivalence - >` ; up the arity, probably makes less sense?
 - detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,
 - Multiplier edge, ring addition

 ##### "Superpose in more detail"
 back & into.self